Matematicas1UA/plman/README.md

 Follow these steps after downloading PLMan.

-1. Open a *bash terminal* and navigate into the PLMan folder (plman script should be there) 1.1.
-If `plman` script does not have execution permission, use chmod.
+1. Open a *bash terminal* and navigate into the PLMan folder (plman script should be there)
-   `chmod +x plman`
+   1. If `plman` script does not have execution permission, use `chmod +x plman`
 2. Grab a PLMan *map*.
-There are many examples included under the folder maps/
+There are many examples included under the folder `maps/`
 3. Create a minimal *solution* file for that map.
-You may use `example_solution.pl`.
+You may use `example_solution.pl`
-4. *Launch* PLMan:
-   `./plman mapfile.pl solutionfile.pl`
+4. *Launch* PLMan: `./plman mapfile.pl solutionfile.pl`
-4.1.
-Use SPACE key to advace step by step.
+   1. Use SPACE key to advace step by step.
-4.2.
-Use ESC key to end execution.
+   2. Use ESC key to end execution.

 ## Example of a minimal solution file